 4:00 pm: Mission Bay/Beach

-Just 10 minutes away from Old Town, you’ll find some beach culture at Mission Bay.
-Rent a bike, and cruise around, or learn how to stand up paddleboard.
-There is even a mini amusement park where you’ll find entertaining rides and games.
-The beach and boardwalk are quintessential San Diego and offer the best spot for a picture perfect sunset.
+Make your weekend in San Diego an extraordinary one with a beach trip.
+Just 10 minutes away from Old Town, you’ll find a laid-back beach culture at Mission Beach.
+Rent a bike, cruise through the streets, or learn to stand up paddleboard.
+There’s even a mini amusement park filled with entertaining rides and games.
+Gazing at the sunset from one of the coastal bluffs is nothing short of spectacular as well.

 10:00 am: Self Realization Fellowship Meditation Garden

 Take the I-5 freeway to Encinitas and go straight to the Self Realization Fellowship Meditation Gardens.
 These gardens are on a cliff overlooking a sweeping view of the Pacific.
 Take in the views and fresh air of this gorgeously scenic location.